ndeva/ndeva/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Network Automation (NetDevOps) projects with Python, Go, Ansible
+- 🔭 I’m currently working on DevOps and Automation projects with Python, Go, Ansible & Terraform
 - 🌱 I’m currently learning Kubernetes
 - 📫 How to reach me: ndevabn@gmail.com
 <!--